TimboKZ/Rammy/README.md

 rammy init [directory] [--git]
 ```

 Creates a Rammy project in the target directory.
 If no directory is specified, current directory is used.
+By default,
-By default, only creates a `.rammyrc.json` file.
-When `--git` flag is supplied, Rammy executes `git init` (if necessary) and appends [the contents of `TeX.gitignore`](./assets/TeX.gitignore) to `.gitignore`. `.gitignore` is created if it doesn't already exist.
-Using the `--git` flag requires [Git](https://git-scm.com/) to be installed (for the `git` command).
+only creates a `.rammyrc.json` file.

+When `--git` flag is supplied, Rammy executes `git init` (if necessary) and appends [the contents of
-> `--git` functionality is still in development and is currently unavailable.
+TeX.gitignore`](./assets/TeX.gitignore) to `.gitignore`. `.gitignore` is created if it doesn't already exist.
+Using the
+--git` flag requires [Git](https://git-scm.com/) to be installed (for the `git` command).

 ------------